Publications

 Site Selection

 Composting should take place on an area that drains well but where runoff or leachate will not reach waters of the state.
 The pad ideally should drain into a containment pond.
 The site may not be located along surface waters of the state, on soil textures coarser than a sandy loam or within a flood plain.
-Ideal areas are well-drained, have slopes of 2-4%, consist of concrete or packed soil or gravel and drain into a containment pond.
+Ideal areas are well-drained, have slopes of 2 to 4 percent, consist of concrete or packed soil or gravel and drain into a containment pond.
 Windrows should be constructed parallel to the slope.
 This prevents the windrow from blocking runoff and allows implement access to the pad.
-Slopes exceeding 6% may be prone to erosion and can cause pad issues.
+Slopes exceeding 6 percent may be prone to erosion and can cause pad issues.

 Composting Manure Process

 Manure usually is piled into a windrow.
+The pile commonly is 10 to 12 feet wide and 4 to 6 feet high (Figure 1).
 The windrow dimensions are dictated by the length of the pad and size of the turning implement.
 After a day or two, the pile should reach temperatures in excess of 120 F (Figures 3 and 6).

 Composting material’s C/N ratio varies greatly.
-Differences in manure can vary because of differences in species, feeding rations, bedding practices, climate, storage facility, etc. The C/N ratio of bulking materials of plant origin varies greatly as well and for the same reasons as manures.
-Table 1 outlines C/N ratios that various composting materials possess.
+Differences in manure can be from species, feeding rations, climate, storage facility, etc. The C/N ratio of bulking materials of plant origin varies greatly as well and for the same reasons as manures.
+Table 1 outlines many of the properties that various composting materials possess.
 Figure 4 and Table 2 illustrate the process of determining the C/N ratio.

 Figure 4.
 An example of using the Pearson Square method for proper compost mixture determination.